 However, be aware that traditional metal braces can increase the difficulty of oral hygiene.
 You’ll need extra commitment to brushing your teeth more often—and more carefully to avoid damaging your braces.

-Before you decide to dispense with cleaning between your teeth, the Association also states that even a small benefit from flossing is helpful.
+Before you decide to dispense with cleaning between your teeth, even a small benefit from flossing is helpful.

 With the increased risk of tooth decay, you’ll want to make flossing a regular habit in your oral hygiene routine (Oral-B recommends flossing once a day if you have braces).

 However, realise you’ll experience complications due to navigating around your archwires.
 To properly clean between your teeth, you may need a floss threader or a water flosser.

 Even the most detailed brushing and flossing routine can leave food clinging to your brackets or archwires.
 That’s why—no matter how carefully you’ve cleaned your teeth—you’ll want to double check your smile afterwards.

 Use a small dental mirror to inspect hard-to-see areas, and make sure your molars are clear of any leftover food you can’t easily observe.